As expected, Timeshare is still the Number 1 complaint.

 The watchdog slapped Global Europ with a lawsuit under the Consumer Protection Act last September after customers said the firm lied and pressured them into selling, said Case's executive director Seah Seng Choon.

-The company threw in the towel on May 14 and reached a consent judgment with
+The company threw in the towel on May 14 and reached a consent judgment with CASE, admitting to unfair business practices and promising to desist and pay legal costs.

 It also took out a notice in The Straits Times and Lianhe Zaobao yesterday to advertise the settlement.